Join Us in Nashville

 Nashville offers this and so much more

-The organizations the PLA Board and staff visited just skim the surface of all Nashville has to offer and we will be working to make connections that will add to your conference experience.
+The organizations the PLA Board and staff visited just skim the surface of all Nashville has to offer.
 Here are just a few more opportunities:

 - Support businesses that belong to the Nashville LGBT Chamber of Commerce, including these restaurants and these entertainment venues.